 Just as Jesus’ human nature demonstrates distinctly human attributes, those ascribed to divinity are also exclusive.
-More than 700 years before His birth, the prophet Isaiah communicated a vital Messianic truth concerning the birth of Messiah:
+More than 700 years before His birth, Isaiah communicated prophetic truth concerning the birth of Messiah.

 “For unto us a Child is born,

 Unto us a Son is given;

 And the government will be upon His shoulder.